-- Determining the compounds that are of food safety concern - Using algorithms to rank the selected compounds - Pairing these compounds with appropriate production classes - Establishing the number of samples to be collected
+- > Determining the compounds that are of food safety concern - Using algorithms to rank the selected compounds - > Pairing these compounds with appropriate production classes - > Establishing the number of samples to be collected

 The second is the USDA FSIS Hazard Analysis and Critical Control Point (HACCP) program implemented at slaughter facilities.
 This program identifies the animals most likely to have drug residues and targets them for testing.
 Animals that display lameness, injection site lesions or signs of illness are targeted for testing, furthering the importance of good decision making when culling animals.
 See chapter 5 for more information on culling animals.
+Figure 2 test called a Kidney Inhibition Swab (KIS) test.
+Positive KIS animal tissues, kidney, muscle and liver, are then sent to FSIS laboratory for a specific multidrug analysis (LC-MS-MS).
+The LC-MS-MS is used for drug identification and quantification.
+When tissues have drugs identified above tolerance levels, they are reported positive in the yearly USDA database.